Float Fishing In Ontario – When, Where And How

 The Raven floats are great for visibility and come in a variety of shapes and sizes and the Drennan floats are great for clear water and in situations where a stealthy presentation is required.

-Most of the time, the floats that anglers use are using are just their personal preference, it’s what they tried and liked so they stick with it and chances are they are probably good enough.
+Most of the time, the floats that anglers use are just their personal preference, it’s what they tried and liked so they stick with it and chances are they are probably good enough.

 However, there are a lot of really crappy floats out there and I see guys using floats that do nothing but make it tougher to catch fish and they don’t even realize it.